MicrosoftDocs/azure-aks-docs/articles/kubernetes-fleet/intelligent-resource-placement.md

 Repeat these steps for each member cluster you add.

-* Retrieve the labels, propteries and resources for your member cluster by querying the hub cluster.
+* Retrieve the labels, properties, and resources for your member cluster by querying the hub cluster.
 Output as YAML so you can read the results.

   ```azurecli-interactive
   kubectl get membercluster $MEMBERCLUSTER01 –o yaml